uom-resquant/modelling_book/docs/08-regression_new.md

 ## Presenting your regression results.

 Communicating your results in a clear manner is incredibly important.
 We have seen the tabular results produced by R. If you want to use them in a paper you may need to do some tidying up of those results.
 There are a number of packages (`textreg`, `stargazer`) that automatise that process.
 They take your `lm` objects and produce tables that you can put straight away in your reports or papers.
 One popular trend in presenting results is the **coefficient plot** as an alternative to the table of regression coefficients.
 There are various ways of producing coefficient plots with R for a variety of models.
-See [here](http://www.carlislerainey.com/2012/06/30/coefficient-plots-in-r/) and [here](http://www.carlislerainey.com/2012/07/03/an-improvement-to-coefficient-plots/), for example.
+See [here](https://www.r-statistics.com/2010/07/visualization-of-regression-coefficients-in-r/), for example.

 We are going to use instead the `plot_model()` function of the `sjPlot` package, that makes it easier to produce this sort of plots.
 You can find a more detailed tutorial about this function [here](http://rpubs.com/sjPlot/sjplm).
 See below for an example: